 As seen in Figure~\ref{ev_grad}, radial oxygen gradients of H~{\sc ii} regions and PNe with high mass progenitors in local galaxies are shallow and negative, while gradients for the same galaxies but from older PN populations -- i.e., corresponding to z$\sim$0.5-1 -- tend to be closer to 0.
 All gradients at moderate redshifts (z$<$1) seem to indicate that radial metallicity gradients steepen with the time evolution of galaxies.
 However, this scenario consists of significant oversimplifications and hinges on several assumptions.
 Key among these are the notions that radial migration of older stellar populations is minimal, as seen in nearby galaxies, or that any such migration is smaller than the uncertainties associated with distance measurements.

-Around Cosmic Noon (around 1$<z<$3), strong-line gradients span large ranges, while at very high redshifts ($z>5$) gradients from strong-line analysis tend, once again, to be negative and shallow.
-The only direct gradient measurements for $z>1$ are from this study: a well-measured negative gradient for CANDELS~8005 (z=3.794), and an uncertain slope for CANDELS~7986 (z=4.702).
-If we consider solely the direct abundances we shall conclude that the radial oxygen gradients of star forming galaxies flatten from high redshifts through cosmic noon, then they mildly steepen with time since the galaxy formed all the way to z=0.
-The evolution of galaxies depicted by these few and inhomogeneous data points seems to agree quite well with inside-out models of chemical evolution of galaxies, such as those shown by \citet{2021MNRAS.506.3024H}.
+Around Cosmic Noon ($1 \lesssim z \lesssim 3$), strong-line gradients span a wide range, while at very high redshifts ($z>5$) gradients from strong-line analyses tend to be negative and shallow.
+The only direct-method gradient measurements for $z>1$, excluding lensed galaxies, come from this study: a well-measured negative gradient for CANDELS~8005 ($z=3.794$) and an uncertain slope for CANDELS~7986 ($z=4.702$).
+Considering solely the direct abundances, we conclude that the radial oxygen gradients of star-forming galaxies flatten with time from high redshift through Cosmic Noon, then mildly steepen from Cosmic Noon to $z=0$.
+Despite being based on a few and heterogeneous data points, this evolutionary trend is broadly consistent with inside-out models of galaxy chemical evolution, such as those presented by \citet{2021MNRAS.506.3024H}.

 The broad discussion of metallicity gradient evolution at this time, when the direct abundance gradients measured are so few, should include the strong-line measurements.
 Strong-line gradients indicate a complex scenario at Cosmic Noon, where we see a large range of gradient slopes; they also show that at very high redshifts gradient slopes seem to be again confined to be negative and shallow, as in the nearby Universe.
 Furthermore, comparing galaxy gradients tends to oversimplify the fact that the observed galaxies may be different in nature.
 In particular, it is observed that gradient slopes of local galaxies become more negative with stellar mass in the log(M/M$_{\odot})$ range of 8.5-10.4 \citep{2025A&A...693A.150K}